Actinium: Occurrence and synthesis

 The reaction yield is about 2% of the radium weight. ^{227}Ac can further capture neutrons resulting in small amounts of ^{228}Ac.
-After the synthesis, actinium is separated from radium and from the products of decay and nuclear fusion, such as thorium, polonium, lead and bismuth.
+After the synthesis, actinium is separated from radium and from the products of decay and nuclear fusion, such as thorium, polonium, lead, and bismuth.
 The extraction can be performed with thenoyltrifluoroacetone-benzene solution from an aqueous solution of the radiation products, and the selectivity to a certain element is achieved by adjusting the pH (to about 6.0 for actinium).
 An alternative procedure is anion exchange with an appropriate resin in nitric acid, which can result in a separation factor of 1,000,000 for radium and actinium vs. thorium in a two-stage process.
 Actinium can then be separated from radium, with a ratio of about 100, using a low cross-linking cation exchange resin and nitric acid as eluant.

 ^{225}Ac was first produced artificially at the Institute for Transuranium Elements (ITU) in Germany using a cyclotron and at St George Hospital in Sydney using a linac in 2000.
 This rare isotope has potential applications in radiation therapy and is most efficiently produced by bombarding a radium-226 target with 20–30 MeV deuterium ions.
 This reaction also yields ^{226}Ac which however decays with a half-life of 29 hours and thus does not contaminate ^{225}Ac.

-Actinium metal has been prepared by the reduction of actinium fluoride with lithium vapor in vacuum at a temperature between 1100 and 1300 °C. Higher temperatures resulted in evaporation of the product and lower ones lead to an incomplete transformation.
-Lithium was chosen among other alkali metals because its fluoride is most volatile.
+Actinium metal has been prepared by the reduction of actinium fluoride with lithium vapor in vacuum at a temperature between 1100 and 1300 °C. Higher temperatures resulted in evaporation of the product, and lower temperatures led to an incomplete transformation.
+Lithium was chosen among other alkali metals because its fluoride is the most volatile.

 Applications

 Owing to its scarcity, high price and radioactivity, ^{227}Ac currently has no significant industrial use, but ^{225}Ac is currently being studied for use in cancer treatments such as targeted alpha therapies.

-^{227}Ac is highly radioactive and was therefore studied for use as an active element of radioisotope thermoelectric generators, for example in spacecraft.
+^{227}Ac is highly radioactive and was therefore studied for use as an active element of radioisotope thermoelectric generators, for example, in spacecraft.
 The oxide of ^{227}Ac pressed with beryllium is also an efficient neutron source with the activity exceeding that of the standard americium-beryllium and radium-beryllium pairs.
 In all those applications, ^{227}Ac (a beta source) is merely a progenitor which generates alpha-emitting isotopes upon its decay.
 Beryllium captures alpha particles and emits neutrons owing to its large cross-section for the (α,n) nuclear reaction: